CEPA Luminaris

-Charge Admittance Introduces the new “Black Hole.”
+Charge Admittance Introduces the Energy Onion — the New “Black Orb.”

 Abstract

-The CEPA Luminaris (CEPA) represents the condensed energy core located at the heart of galaxies.
+The CEPA represents the condensed energy core located at the heart of galaxies.
 This core embodies the densest and most energetic region of a galaxy, where gravitational forces, electromagnetic interactions, and mass concentrations give rise to a unique structure that defines the galaxy’s dynamics.
 CEPA is characterized by highly concentrated energy and matter, resulting in intense electromagnetic fields, rapid energy exchanges, and relativistic velocities.
 This paper explores the theoretical underpinnings of the CEPA concept, examining its role in galactic formation, the speed-energy spectrum, and the dynamics that arise in these extreme conditions.

 Introduction